 I/M/O Xanadu Project at the Meadowlands Complex, 415 N.J.
 Super.
 179 (App.
 Div.), certif. denied, 205 N.J.
 96 (2010) (holding that a private redevelopment project on property ground leased from a state agency is within the regulatory eligibility criteria for special State-issued liquor licenses).

 Mr. Abbate received a B.A. in Music with honors from the Frost School of Music at the University of Miami in 1999.
-He received his J.D. from the Fordham University School of Law in 2002, where he was on the staff of the Fordham Urban Law Journal and a Legal Writing Teaching Assistant.
+He received his J.D. from the Fordham University School of Law in 2002, where he was on the staff of the Fordham Urban Law Journal and served as a Legal Writing Teaching Assistant.
 Mr. Abbate is a New Jersey native.
-As a result of his life-long love of the performing arts and music, Mr. Abbate maintains an active performance schedule, including with the Ridgewood Symphony Orchestra and the New Jersey Wind Symphony, where he also serves on the Board of Trustees.

 - Fordham University School of Law, New York, New York